Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_ttime_5_pr.md

 A train leaves Manchester and arrives in London at $13{:}37$

-What time did the train depart Manchester if the total journey time was $173\, minutes$?
+What time did the train depart Manchester if the total journey time was $173$ minutes?

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>A train leaves Manchester and arrives in London at $13{:}37$
 <emptyline>
-What time did the train depart Manchester if the total journey time was $173\, minutes$?
+What time did the train depart Manchester if the total journey time was $173$ minutes?
 </code></pre>
 </div>